 Always have an escape plan.
 I wrote about it in an article on my blog about the mistakes I’ve made in business.

 It hurt the business so bad I thought I’d not get it back.
-Since then I’ve found a second supplier who are currently making samples for me and are in the state of approval to move forward with either taking over production or sharing it with my current supplier.
+Since then I’ve found a second supplier who is currently making samples for me and is in the state of approval to move forward with either taking overproduction or sharing it with my current supplier.

 So always have back up.